katerynaf/security/README.md

        Save the ASCII characters into a file in a secure directory on both your development and production machines.
        For example, you could save it into a file in the root directory (which requires root permission):

-            /key.rc4
+            /security.key

     2. Copy the module file security.py from GitHub into your project, and import it into your project.

-          from security import *       (import it into your global namespace with the asterisk)
+          `from security import *`       (import it into your global namespace with the asterisk)

     3. (optional) Trick your development UI (e.g., PyCharm) to provide code completion during development.

-            try: from _passwords import *
+            `try: from _passwords import *`
-            except: pass
+            `except: pass`

         Note that the above should not affect production, as _passwords.py should not exist in production.

     4. Store your private information (such as passwords) as regular python variable assignments in a .py file.
-       For example, the default setup assumes that you are using the raw file _passwords.py to hold secrets:
+       For example, the default setup assumes that you are using the raw file passwords.py to hold secrets.
+Those secrets should be executable, Python statements (do NOT span lines) such as:

             MYSQL_PASSWORD = MyExample!password4
             SENDGRID_PWD = THisIS_my44sendgridpwd